 |Pomegranate fruit-Punica granatum.||Cut section of the fruit with thin whitish membrane enveloping aril sacks.|

 Interior structure of the fruit is separated by white, thin, spongy, membranous, bitter tissue into discrete compartments.
-Such sections, packed as sacs, filled with tiny edible sweet, juicy, pink arils encasing around a single, angular, soft or hard (in a case of overmature fruits) seed.
+Such sections, packed as sacs, filled with tiny edible sweet, juicy, pink arils encasing around a single, angular, soft, or hard (in the case of overmature fruits) seed.

 Pomegranate carries about 83 calories per 100 grams; slightly more than that of in the apples.
 It contains no cholesterol or saturated fats.

 It is a good source of soluble and insoluble dietary fibers; providing about 4 grams per 100 g (about 12% of RDA).
 Dietary fiber aid in smooth digestion and bowel movements.

 Nutritionists often recommend pomegranate in the diet to reduce weight and control cholesterol.
 Regular inclusion of fruits in the diet boosts immunity, improves circulation and offers protection from cancers.

 Certain ellagitannin compounds such as Granatin B, and Punicalagin are found abundantly in the pomegranate juice.
 Studies suggest that punicalagin and tannins can be effective in reducing heart-disease risk factors by scavenging harmful free radicals from the human body.

 Total antioxidant strength of pomegranate fruit measured regarding its oxygen radical absorbance capacity (ORAC) is 2341 µmol TE/100 g.

 The fruit is an also good source of antioxidant vitamin-C, provides about 17% per 100 g of the daily requirement.
 Consumption of fruits rich in vitamin-C helps the body develop ability to combat infectious agents by boosting immunity.

 Regular consumption of pomegranate has also been found to be effective against prostate cancer, benign prostatic hyperplasia (BPH), diabetes, and lymphoma.